rabindratharu/blank-theme/readme.txt

 == Copyright ==

-Blank Theme WordPress Theme, (C) 2024 WordPress.org and contributors.
+Classic Theme WordPress Theme, (C) 2024 WordPress.org and contributors.
-Blank Theme is distributed under the terms of the GNU GPL.
+Classic Theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by